 A music graduate of the University of British Columbia, Daniel has studied voice and piano with celebrated teachers including: Donald Bell, Bruce Pullan, Edward Parker, and Daniel Taylor.

-Daniel credits his career as a dramatic counter-tenor to undying determination, hard work, and his long time teacher, mentor, and friend Valerie Witham.
-His teaching philosophy is centred on releasing the instrument and understanding the ‘art of singing’.
+Daniel credits his career as a dramatic counter-tenor to undying determination, hard work, and his longtime teacher, mentor, and friend Valerie Witham.
+His teaching philosophy is centered on releasing the instrument and understanding the ‘art of singing’.

 Daniel is currently accepting private students for voice or piano lessons.